-The Community Health Worker (CHW) pathway combines liberal arts core with the CHW curriculum.
-Completing the required CHW coursework can qualify the student to sit for Community Health Worker certification.
-To become a certified Community Health Worker in Ohio, students must complete Chatfield's approved training program, submit an online application to the Ohio Board or Nursing, and meet all requirements to obtain a certificate.
+Pathway to Community Health Worker and Community Health Worker Plus approved training program, submit an online application to the Ohio Board or Nursing, and meet all requirements to obtain a certificate.
 This certificate enables Chatfield graduates to act as qualified healthcare educators, assist nurses, social workers, and other healthcare professionals, supervise the treatment of patients in their homes, or assist pre- and perinatal specialists, nutritionists or addiction treatment therapists.